uclahs-cds/package-moPepGen/docs/vignette.md

     -o star_fusion.gvf
 ```

-Be default, `parseSTARFusion` only keeps fusion events with minimal `est_J` value of 5.
+By default, `parseSTARFusion` only keeps fusion events with minimal `est_J` value of 5.
 This can be altered by the `--min-est-j` argument.

 ### Alternative Splicing